 You can't rely on Medicare to cover these costs, even if you're age 65 or older.
 Medicare doesn't provide benefits for long-term care and has only limited benefits for short-term care.4

-Traditional long-term care insurance policies: You can choose the amount of coverage, how long it lasts, and how long you have to wait before receiving benefits.
+Traditional long-term care insurance policies: You can choose the amount of coverage, how long it lasts, and how long you must wait before receiving benefits.
 Typically, you pay an annual premium for life, although your premium payment period could be shorter.

 However, many insurance companies no longer offer traditional policies, and those that do may raise annual premiums after purchase.